Australian Institute of Health and Welfare (2021) Home ownership and housing tenure, AIHW, Australian Government

 Governments provide financial support to assist people to buy a house.
-The three main types of support available to home buyers are home purchase assistance, First Home Owner Grant scheme, and First Home Super Saver Scheme and First Home Loan Deposit Scheme.
+The four main types of support available to home buyers are home purchase assistance, First Home Owner Grant scheme, First Home Super Saver Scheme and First Home Loan Deposit Scheme.

 Home purchase assistance includes a range of financial assistance, such as direct lending, concessional loans and mortgage relief, to eligible low-income households to improve their access to, and to maintain, home ownership.
 Households may receive more than one type of home purchase assistance (AIHW 2021).

 First Home Owner Grant Scheme, introduced nationally 1 July 2000, is funded by the state and territory governments and administered under their legislation.
 A one–off grant is payable to low–income first homeowners who apply and satisfy eligibility criteria.
 Examples are that at least one applicant must be a permanent resident or Australian citizen, each applicant must be at least 18 years of age, and temporary residents do not qualify to receive the grant (Australian Government 2020).

 First Home Super Saver Scheme, introduced by the Australian Government in the 2017–18 Federal Budget, supports first home buyers who meet the eligibility criteria to save money for a house deposit using their superannuation fund.
 They can voluntarily contribute up to $15,000 in any one financial year, and $50,000 in total under the scheme, from 1 July 2021.
 They receive the tax benefit of saving through their superannuation contribution arrangements (ATO 2021).

 In 2019–20, around 43,300 instances of home purchase assistance were provided across Australia.
 Of these:

-The number of dwellings purchased by first time home buyers—those likely to access First Home Owner Grant payments—decreased, from around 137,700 dwellings in the 12 months to May 2010 to 110,500 in the 12 months to May 2020.
-This decrease is further reflected in a fall in the proportion of all dwellings financed by first home buyers—29% in January 2009 to 18% in January 2019 (ABS 2019b).
+The number of dwellings purchased by owner occupier first time home buyers—those likely to access First Home Owner Grant payments—decreased, from around 137,700 dwellings in the 12 months to May 2010 to 110,500 in the 12 months to May 2020.
+This decrease is further reflected in a fall in the proportion of all dwellings financed by owner occupier first home buyers—32% in May 2010 and 28% in May 2020 (ABS 2020a).